 Mention routine pressure you face, such as dealing with deadlines on a regular basis.

 “Pressure is actually a catalyst to my work.
-When there is an imperative deadline, I refocus my energy on my work which in fact, has helped me to produce some of my best works.
+When there is an imperative deadline, I refocus my energy on my work, which has helped me produce some of my best work.
 (Give examples) I guess you can say I thrive under pressure.”

-What field experience do you have a fire safety officer position?
+What field experience do you have in a fire safety officer position?

-If you are being asked this question by your employer then you can explain your experience.
-Tell the employer what responsibilities you were performing your job.
+If you are being asked this question by your employer, you can explain your experience.
+Tell the employer what responsibilities you were performing in your job.
 You can tell what programs you developed and what modules you worked on.
 What were your achievements regarding different programs?

-I have been working with computers since 2001.
+I have been working with computers since 2007.
 I also have a degree in network support/computer repair.
-I have built my last 3 computers, have worked with Dell as an employee.
+I have built my last 3 computers and have worked with Dell as an employee.
 So I have around 15 years of experience working with computers.

 What have you done to improve your knowledge for a fire safety officer position in the last year?